umasambath/contact-management-system/backendShell/backendShell/README.md

 ### API Endpoints

-You can define your API endpoints in the documentation, detailing the available routes, methods, and expected request/response formats.
-Example API Endpoints

     GET /contacts: Retrieve the list of contacts.
     POST /contacts: Create a new contact.
     DELETE /contacts/:uId: Delete a contact by uId.